type-two/ultrabunt/README.md

 ## 🏆 **CREDITS & ACKNOWLEDGMENTS** 🏆

 ### 🎭 **The Sublime Team**
-- **Created with ❤️** by developers who believe software installation should be fun
+- **Created with emoticons** by developers who believe software installation should be bunt
 - **Inspired by** the need for a better Ubuntu setup experience
 - **Powered by** hallucinations and debugging